-- Be knowledgeable about the defining features of the short story. - Gain insight into and appreciation of the variety of genres and styles of short stories. - Gain experience in analyzing short stories, using literary terminology, and understanding the mechanics of literary writing in terms of genre, plot, rhetorical devices, and style. - Understand the ways in which short stories reflect and interact with contemporary events, cultures, and reflect the human condition.
-Students will better understand its role as a cultural lens which analyzes social and cultural phenomena. - Be proficient at thinking critically and creatively about the relationship between literature and culture and conveying their observations through discussion and in writing which is articulate, well-organized, and researched. - Know how to harness their own creativity to express their knowledge and awareness of the short story as a form of literary writing.
+- Be knowledgeable about the defining features of SF and the myriad of related terms. - Gain insight into and appreciation of major topics within SF. - Gain experience in analyzing short stories, using literary terminology, and understanding the mechanics of literary writing in terms of genre, plot, rhetorical devices, and style. - Understand the ways in which SF reflects and interacts with contemporary events, cultures, and scientific research. - Be proficient at thinking critically and creatively about the relationship between literature and culture and conveying their observations through discussion and in writing which is articulate, well-organized, and researched.

+• Know how to harness their own creativity to express their knowledge and awareness of major topics in SF within the SF genre.